Last Updated on March 22, 2021 by Julia Wilson

 Males: I have found my male cats to be a little more affectionate and placid than the females.
 But that all comes down to what you, as the pet owner wants.
 Some people want a cat who will lie on your lap all day long, others prefer a cat who is a little more independent.
-If there is a difference in male and female cats, it is very subtle, and personality is a much better indicator.
+If there is a difference between male and female cats, it is very subtle, and personality is a much better indicator.

 Females: While still friendly, my experience has been that they are a little more independent than males.

 But that all comes down to what you, as the pet owner wants.
 Some people want a cat who will lie on your lap all day long, others prefer a cat who is a little more independent.
-If there is a difference in male and female cats, it is very subtle, and personality is a much better indicator.
+If there is a difference between male and female cats, it is very subtle, and personality is a much better indicator.

-Females: Female cats are better hunters than males, the theory is that females think us humans are inadequate when it comes to hunting and they bring us mice in the hope that we will learn how to become hunters ourselves.
+Females: Female cats are better hunters than males, the theory is that females think we humans are inadequate when it comes to hunting and they bring us mice in the hope that we will learn how to become hunters ourselves.
 Maybe that’s why people think females are better at hunting, they are more likely to bring home their trophies?